Burnsedia/burnsedia.github.io/src/content/blog/Game-Design.md

 ---
 title: "The Hive Game Design: Ship Crafting and Modules"
-description: "A practical breakdown of ship crafting design decisions, balancing systems, and implementation lessons for indie game developers."
+description: "A breakdown of ship crafting systems for The Hive — modules, hardpoints, and design decisions."
-pubDate: "Jul 08 2022"
+pubDate: "2022-07-08"
 heroImage: "/CyberPunkLogo2.jpg"
 tags: ["game-design", "godot", "python", "tutorial"]
 ---

 # Tech Tree - Ship Modules

-Do you like ships?
-Do you like the meta-game of crafting your ships and weapons?
-Well, I have a surprise for you! _The Hive: Interstellar Despot Sim_ is getting a ship crafting and customization system.
-This new crafting system will allow you to play the way you want.
+The Hive is getting a ship crafting system.
+You build ships from modules — cores, forward sections, aft sections — each with their own hardpoints for weapons, sensors, and subsystems.

 Modules will have internal slots, mount points, and hardpoints.
 Internal slots are for subsystems like reactors, fuel tanks, and hangar bays.
-External hardpoints are for sensors/communication systems, weapons, and engines.
-Mount points are for adding ship modules.
+External hardpoints are for sensors, communications, weapons, and engines.
+Mount points connect modules together.

 ## Core Modules